 I do all the marketing/launch [myself] and collaborate with other authors.
 I pay for BookBub and other email list advertising after launch once the book has good reviews.
 This is usually the most effective paid advertising for fiction authors in particular.

 Cost: BookBub advertising varies by genre and list price.

 My strongest launch effort was my Launch Team.
-Beyond that, all promotion has cost is my time and effort: I guest blog, run social media promotions, do ebook giveaways, host online events, etc. to engage readers and get my name out there.
+Beyond that, all promotion has cost is my time and effort: I guest blog, run social media promotions, do ebook giveaways, host online events and more to engage readers and get my name out there.

 [When traveling to promote a book], I do not travel outside my state without being compensated for room, board, travel and an honorarium.
 I make appearances in conjunction with personal travel as well.

-My domain name costs $18 a year (my blog is free on Wordpress.com).
-I do regularly have travel costs to events but this are offset by the speaking fees.
+My domain name costs $18 a year (my blog is free on WordPress.com).
+I do regularly have travel costs to events but they’re offset by the speaking fees.

-For my first book, Mousetrapped, I had a bookstore launch but I’d never do it again.
-I had to buy the stock, print flyers [and] invites, buy an outfit to wear, etc., and while it was fun I didn’t make any money that I wouldn’t have made without it.
+For my first book, “Mousetrapped,” I had a bookstore launch but I’d never do it again.
+I had to buy the stock, print flyers [and] invites, buy an outfit to wear… and while it was fun, I didn’t make any money I wouldn’t have made without it.

 I since avoid stock at all costs — if I’m holding a physical edition of my book, I’ve lost money.

 The totals: How much does it cost to publish a book?